Osprey Raptor 10 Review:

 With the rise in popularity of frame and saddle bags, even over panniers, it seems like backpacks have been pushed to the side.
 But nothing can replace being able to get on and off your bike with everything you packed without needing to remove or unstrap anything.
 That convenience will always be appreciated.

 As a daily commuter by bike and a frequent hiker, a light and comfortable backpack is critical.
 So my quest for a new cycling pack began.
 While researching the brand that rose to the top, with good reason, is Osprey.
-If you are not familiar with the brand they are known for quality backpacks, have a satisfying life time warranty, and are well received by others.
+If you are not familiar with the brand they are known for quality backpacks, have a satisfying lifetime warranty, and are well-received by others.

 The Osprey pack that caught my eye was the raptor 10.
 The raptor series, which is aimed at cyclists, provides cycle specific features while being a very comfortable pack.
-This pack hit the most important qualities I was looking for in a pack; comfortable and a pack that keeps by back cool.
+This pack hit the most important qualities I was looking for in a pack; comfortable and a pack that keeps my back cool.